Learn more about COVID-19 housing assistance

 Mcleod Cooperative Power regularly disconnects the electrical supply of members who do not pay for the electricity they use.
 While we dislike having to disconnect members, it would not be fair to our other members if we allow certain members to use electricity for free while our other members pay.

-However, this law doesn’t mean there won’t be disconnections.
 The law says that a person must be making regular payments or have set up a payment plan and be honoring those arrangements to avoid being disconnected.
-If you are behind on your payments and are counting on the Cold Weather Rule to protect you from making any payments during the winter, think again.
-Mcleod Cooperative Power will be doing disconnects this winter in accordance with the law.
+It is your responsibility to understand the Cold Weather Rule and the personal responsibilities that come with the protections it provides.
+Meeting these obligations is important to avoid disconnections as Mcleod Co-op Power will be doing disconnects this winter in accordance with the law.

 The law reads as follows: